 But fear not, the following three tips and details are effective ways of keeping your pet safe from the sizzling heat of the summer months.

 Panting is the dog’s way to cool down when they get too hot but sometimes it is not enough.
-Ways to keep our pets cool during the summer is simple: what do you do when you get too hot?
+Ways to keep our pets cool during the summer are simple!
+Ask yourself what would you do and you have the answers.
+But here are some great tips:

 If you have a water dog or one that just simply likes water, busting out the lawn sprinkler is a must.
 Your canine companion will love to chase around the spouts of water while getting cooled off by it at the same time.
-Purchasing even wildier hose hookups that are specifically made for summer time play is definitely a good investment as well.
+Purchasing even wilder hose hookups that are specifically made for summertime play is definitely a good investment as well.

 Do not leave pets in your car!!

 As a rule of thumb, placing a bare foot on the pavement outside to see how hot it is before going on a walk with your dog is a good idea.
-Paw pads are skin calloused skin but it can only do so much to protect against the overwhelming heat that collects on sidewalks and roads.
+Paw pads are skin-calloused skin but they can only do so much to protect against the overwhelming heat that collects on sidewalks and roads.

 To avoid burns and other injuries, plan your walks early in the morning before the sun gets too high or in the evening.
 Stick to walking them on the grassy areas on your trip outside if you have to go during the day.
 Doggy boots are also a good option if you have a pet that needs to exercise a lot.
 Make sure the boot material is breathable and has a thick sole to protect against the dangerous heat of the ground.